mtconnect/mtcup/MTConnect-Transpiler.md

 **Note** the specific construction of the `Transpiler` will differ depending on the options required.

-### Development Workflow
+## Development Workflow
-With a transpiler project available, like those seen in some of the examples below, it is recommended to include the execution of the transpiler in an automated workflow.
+Once a transpiler is created, for example to write code, it should only need to be run in case of the following events:

+ - The format of the output changes
+ - The transpiler has been updated (or its dependencies)
+ - The MTConenct Standard is updated (ie. v2.2 to v2.3)

+These events may be rare and are appropriate candidates for workflow automation.

+ - In the event that format changes, developers could create pipelines based on Releases of their git repositories.
+ - In the event that the transpiler has been updated (or dependencies), existing pipelines like Dependabot can be utilized
+ - In the event that the Standard is updated, workflows can be scheduled to continually check for updates on the standard and compare against your codebase
+   - For example, checkout this [GitHub Workflow (TrueAnalyticsSolutions/mtconnect-compare-version-action)](https://github.com/marketplace/actions/tams-mtconnect-version-comparator)

+If you've implemented your transpiler as an executable (ie. EXE file or cross-platform .NET standard app) then you can easily trigger the execution of the transpiler at the end of your workflow.
+Then, it is recommended to commit any code changes to a new branch and create a new pull request.

-### Sink Examples
+## Sink Examples
 Here are a few examples of sink implementations that can be referenced and built upon:

  - `MtconnectTranspiler.Sinks.ScribanTemplates`: An abstract sink that utilizes [Scriban](https://github.com/scriban/scriban) templates to generate static files.
 View on [GitHub (mtconnect/MtconnectTranspiler.Sinks.ScribanTemplates)](https://github.com/mtconnect/MtconnectTranspiler.Sinks.ScribanTemplates)